-I've been taking some time to prepare for 2019.
-That means working on my planner, picking my word for the year, getting my stuff for taxes together, as well as making sure I'm ready for the 52 Week Money/Savings Challenge.
-This will be my sixth year doing this.
+I've been taking some time to prepare for 2020.
+That means working on my planner, picking my word for the year, getting my stuff for taxes together, as well as making sure I'm ready for the 52 Week Money/Savings Challenge (still need to put my new label on the jar).
+This will be my seventh year doing this.
 If you'd like to read about my past experiences:

 - 2014 – Year 1 – click here (scroll down to get to the 52 week challenge part)

 - 2015 – Year 2 – click here

 - 2016 – Year 3 – click here

 - 2017 – Year 4 – click here

 - 2018 – Year 5 – click here